 - 1 GB secure cloud storage.

-LastPass Premium is a really good value.
-It’s the same price as many other password managers that offer fewer features, like RememBear and 1Password.
-And you can try out all of LastPass’s premium features risk-free with a 30-day free trial to see if it’s the best choice for you.
+At $3.00 / month, LastPass Premium is a really good value.
+It’s the same price as many other password managers that offer fewer features, and you can try out all of its premium features risk-free with a 30-day free trial to see if it’s the best choice for you.

 LastPass Families — Multiple Users and Unlimited Sharing

-LastPass’s family plan covers up to 6 users.
+LastPass’s family plan covers up to 6 users for $4.00 / month.
 Along with all of the features in LastPass Premium, LastPass Families also has:

 - Family manager dashboard.
 Easily add and remove members using their email addresses.

 - Unlimited shared folders.
 Grant users shared access to specific password folders.
 This is a convenient way for individuals or groups to share data.